jotron/deepLID/models/README.md

 - #### conv2d_deep (test_acc=86.9%)

-  (multiple architectures, see in README)
+  (multiple architectures, see in [README](conv2d_deep/README.md))
-  idea: using dCNN like AlexNet, VGG and Resnet for LID → overfits too much
+  idea: using a deep CNN like AlexNet, VGG and Resnet for LID → overfits too much

 - #### conv2d_to_rnn (test_acc=94.7%)

-  (multiple architectures, see in README)
+  (multiple architectures, see in [README](conv2d_to_rnn/README.md)
-  idea: using dCNN like AlexNet, VGG and Resnet for feature extraction, than a RNN for temporal analysis
+  idea: using dCNN feature extractor, than a RNN for temporal analysis

+## Help

+- *.h5* Files are saved Keras Models
+- *model_ens.h5* is the ensemble model made of belin_net, cnn and crnn.
+It performs better than the individual models.
+- A list of hyperparamets can be found [here](potential_hyperparameters.md).
+- Detailed Comments to common commands can be found [here](help.ipynb)